Ramadan Appeal 2019

 Sponsors can use the following link for online donations and bank transfers

-Since its foundation, Australian Relief Organisation has also been collecting Zakat al Fit and Zakat al Mal mainly during the Ramadan period.
+Since its foundation, Australian Relief Organisation has been collecting Zakat al Fitr and Zakat al Mal.

 According to Islamic tradition, Zakat al-Fitr is compulsory on every person, regardless of age or financial standing, whether male or female and including small children.